 - Students must be neat, clean, and well-groomed while at school.
-An unkempt or sloppy appearance is inappropriate. - Uniforms and outerwear must be neat, clean, with no holes, tears, or inappropriate patches. - Shirts must be neat, tucked, and not look unkempt at all times. - Students must wear appropriate undergarments.
-Undergarments cannot be visible. - Skirts and shorts must be no shorter than three inches above the knee. - Caps, hats, hoodies, bandannas, and other types of headwear or sunglasses are not to be worn at any time in the school building.
-Students wearing such items in the building during school hours will have them confiscated. - Uniform shoes must be worn at all times. - Hair must be clean and well-groomed; should not impair vision or be of a length that would be dangerous around equipment. - Distracting hair styles or hair colors are prohibited. - Decorative contact lenses, facial and tongue jewelry are prohibited. - The carrying of chains or chains connected to wallets are prohibited. - Undershirts or personal items which represent trends or groups that are counter to the accomplishment of school goals or could be disruptive to the learning environment are prohibited. - No oversized clothing or sagging pants will be permitted. - Bottoms should fit at the natural waist line no hip huggers, low cut, corduroy, frayed hems, draw strings, jean-type or cargo-type bottoms will be permitted. - With the approval of the principal, activity sponsors may establish different rules for dress and grooming as a prerequisite for membership and participation in the activity.
-The wearing of any such uniform or outfit should be limited to the activities and must conform to the uniform policy if worn in the classroom setting. - Uniform shorts may be worn year-round at middle and high schools. - Students may wear a red blazer with school color pants and a white button-down shirt/blouse on days as designated by the principal.
+An unkempt or sloppy appearance is inappropriate. - Uniforms and outerwear must be neat, clean, with no holes, tears, or inappropriate patches. - Shirts must be neat, tucked, and not look unkempt. - Students must wear appropriate undergarments.
+Undergarments cannot be visible. - Skirts, skorts, and shorts must be fingertip length or longer when arms are extended alongside body. - Caps, hats, hoods, bandanas, and other types of headwear or sunglasses are not to be worn in the school building.
+Students wearing such items in the building during school hours may have them confiscated. - Uniform shoes must be worn at all times. - Hair must be clean and well-groomed; should not impair vision or be of a length that would be dangerous around equipment. - Distracting hair styles or hair colors are prohibited. - Decorative contact lenses, facial and tongue jewelry are prohibited. - The carrying of chains or chains connected to wallets are prohibited. - Undershirts or personal items which represent trends or groups that are counter to the accomplishment of school goals or could be disruptive to the learning environment are prohibited.

+- No oversized clothing or sagging pants will be permitted. - Bottoms should fit at the natural waistline no hip huggers, low cut, corduroy, frayed hems, draw strings, or jean-type will be permitted. - With the approval of the principal, activity sponsors may establish different rules for dress and grooming as a prerequisite for membership and participation in the activity. - Uniform shorts may be worn year-round at middle and high schools. - Students may wear a red blazer with school color pants and a white button-down shirt/blouse on days as designated by the principal. - No fishnet stockings legging tights must be black, white, gray, or red (solid, school color). - If worn, masks/facial coverings should comply with COVID-19 guidance.